godarkthrt/webDevelopmentProjects/README.md

   - padding is another property that is mostly seen when we have content such as text.
   - adding padding property will mean it will push border outside, but again width and height of our content box does not change.
   - we want to create artificial boxes to group certain elements so that we can style them together then we use div (content division element).

+- CSS positioning -

+  - static - default css positioning.
+  - relative - elements gets positioned relative to its default position, using left/top/right/bottom.
+  - absolute - position relative to the nearest positioned ancestor or top left corner of the web page.